HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Medusa.js/referenceguide.md

 You can find our documentation on how to set up Redis [here](../../Caching/redis.md)

 ### Varnish
-The MedusaJS dashboard does not need any caching.
+The Medusa.js dashboard does not need any caching.
 We do recommend adding varnish to your storefront.

 You can enable Varnish in our TurboStack GUI by adding the following line to the YAML configuration, for the `vhost` where your frontend resides.